Pruning at Initialization -- A Sketching Perspective: Using Sketching With Existing Pruning Methods

+We demonstrate the results shown in earlier sections (\cref{sec:approx_error,sec:SketchPrune}) within the context of existing techniques for pruning during initialization.
+Our emphasis is on exploring SynFlow \cite{tanaka2020pruning}, an unsupervised method, alongside SNIP \cite{lee2018snip}.
+For SNIP, we propose an adaptation of the method to operate in an unsupervised manner.

-\section{SynFlow and Sketching}
+\subsection{SynFlow and Sketching}

-In this section we analyse theoretically the connection between SynFlow \cite{tanaka2020pruning} and sketching in the linear case.
+We turn to analyse theoretically the connection between SynFlow and sketching in the linear case.
 We calculate the scores given by SynFlow and treat them as probabilities.

-SynFlow performs a forward pass on the model with a vector of ones as input and the absolute values of the initialized parameters.
-The scores are then calculated after summing up all the output features:
+SynFlow performs a forward pass on the model with a vector of ones $\textbf{1}$ as input and the absolute values of the initialized parameters.
+The scores are calculated by multiplication with $\textbf{1}$, which sums up all the output features:

-where $\textbf{1}$ is an all-one vector and the multiplication with it leads to summing all outputs.
-In order to establish the connection to sketching, we analyse SynFlow scores with $\norm{X_{(i)}}$ as input instead of $\textbf{1}$:
+We turn to show that by changing the input, SynFlow resembles sketching.
+Instead of $\textbf{1}$ as input, we use $\norm{X_{(i)}}$.
+Thus,